 Why Rubs Are Better Than Marinades

-When you’re cooking or grilling meat, rubs beat out marinades every time.
-We’ll tell you why — and give you four delicious, easy-to-make rub recipes.
+Cooking or grilling meat?
+Rubs beat out marinades every time.
+We’ll tell you why and give you four delicious, easy-to-make rub recipes.

 By Chris Connolly